Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Introduction

 \section{Introduction}

 \Glspl{llm} have demonstrated remarkable capabilities across a wide range of natural language processing tasks, yet their internal mechanisms remain largely opaque.
-This opacity poses major challenges for interpretability, limiting our scientific understanding and raising concerns around trust, accountability, and responsible use~\citep{dodge-etal-2021-documenting, sheng-etal-2021-societal}.
+This opacity poses major challenges for interpretability, limiting scientific understanding and raising concerns around trust, accountability, and responsible use~\citep{dodge-etal-2021-documenting, sheng-etal-2021-societal}.

-Current interpretability work typically analyzes representations at individual layers, either through direct examination of activation patterns~\citep{zhang2021survey} or by employing probing classifiers that map hidden states to predefined concepts~\citep{belinkov-etal-2017-neural,arps-etal-2022-probing,kumar2023probing}.
-Such single-layer views ignore how transformer residual streams duplicate and mix information across layers, masking the true computational structure that emerges only when these layers are considered jointly \citep{circuits2024crosscoders}.
+The majority of interpretability research focus on representations at individual layers --- either by analysis of the activation patterns of neurons~\citep{zhang2021survey} or by using probing classifiers that map the hidden states into pre-defined concepts~\citep{belinkov-etal-2017-neural,arps-etal-2022-probing,kumar2023probing}.
+These single-layer methods fail to account for how transformer residual streams duplicate and mix information across layers, obscuring computational structure that is only visible when multiple layers are examined together~\citep{circuits2024crosscoders}.

-Recent advances in \gls{sae} methods~\citep{härle2024,lan2025} and transcoder architectures~\citep{marks2024,dunefsky2024} highlight the value of analyzing layer pairs.
-Empirical studies show that cross-layer analysis often yields more interpretable features than per-layer approaches~\citep{shi2025,balagansky2025,laptev2025}.
-This is largely due to the additive residual stream in transformers: each layer contributes to the running representation, causing features to persist and appear duplicated when layers are viewed in isolation~\citep{lindsey2024sparse}.
+Recent \gls{sae} methods~\citep{harle2024,lan2025} and transcoder architectures~\citep{marks2024,dunefsky2024} have highlighted the value of analyzing layer pairs, with empirical studies showing cross-layer analysis yields more interpretable features than single-layer approaches~\citep{shi2025,balagansky2025,laptev2025}.
+This is largely due to the additive residual stream: each layer contributes to a running representation, causing features to persist and appear duplicated when layers are viewed in isolation~\citep{lindsey2024sparse}.
 However, \gls{sae}-based methods operate in continuous spaces where concepts ``split'' across many neurons~\citep{bricken2023monosemanticity}, so a single neuron no longer corresponds to a discrete concept, forcing arbitrary thresholds or multi-vector combinations to isolate sparse activations~\citep{oozeer2025distribution,barbalau2025selectproject}.
 Because humans reason in discrete categories, this misalignment limits interpretability~\citep{wu2024neurallanguagethoughtmodels}.